 4. Find out how much other properties have sold for

 Whether you’re investing or just interested, you can find out the estimated market value of a property using Love Your Postcode’s instant free online valuation tool.
-It’s quick, easy and free – just enter your postcode and get the estimate price for the property you’ve inputted.
+It’s quick, easy and free – just enter your postcode and get the estimated price for the property you’ve inputted.

 5. Take pictures when viewing for making comparison